SpaceCurve/hadoop-adapter/README.md

 hadoop
 ======

-Using the SpaceCurve system with Hadoop
+This document outlines the mechanics of export/import between SpaceCurve and the Hadoop Distributed FileSystem (HDFS) so that the SpaceCurve database data can be accessible to the Hadoop stack.